Kattis/problem-package-format/spec/generators.md

 # Generators

 Generators are provided in the `generators/` directory and may be used to generate test cases.
-If it is present, the file `generators/generators.yaml` specifies which testcases should be generated and which commands should be run to generate them.
+The file `generators/generators.yaml`, if present, specifies which testcases should be generated and which commands should be run to generate them.
 Please have a look at [**the generator examples**](../examples/generators.yaml) to quickly get a feeling of what a typical `generators.yaml` file looks like.